 - Posting about working while claiming lost wages

-There can be many other ways in which social media posts can contradict your claim.
+There can be many other ways in which social media posts can contradict and impact your claim.
+If the insurance company is aware of your social media posts, the insurance company may delay making a settlement offer until they receive the full posts.
 Any indication on a social media account of engaging in activities that would be in direct conflict of your testimony in a personal injury case could be used against you to lower or even eliminate your ability to receive compensation from a negligent party.

 Never Delete Anything From Your Social Media Accounts